ballerina-platform/ballerina-distribution/examples/grpc-service-headers/grpc_simple_with_headers.md

 # gRPC service - Send/Receive headers

-The gRPC service allows receiving headers and sending headers to a gRPC server. gRPC - Protobuf CLI tool generates Context record for each protobuf message type which contains the protobuf message, and the header map.
+The `grpc:Service` allows receiving headers and sending headers to a gRPC server. gRPC - Protobuf CLI tool generates Context record for each protobuf message type which contains the protobuf message, and the header map.
 The header map supports `string`, `string[]` types.
 The Context type of the required record is provided as the target type of the remote function to receive headers.
 A Context record value is created with the required headers and returned to the client. `getHeader` and `getHeaders` methods are also available to manipulate the header values.

    ::: code grpc_simple_with_headers_service.bal :::